Powerlearnproject/se-day1-assignment-ayomideadeniran/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Which of thr software engineering is discuss as importance in the technology industry.

 Software engineering is like building a house.
 You need a strong foundation, a solid plan, and skilled workers to create a safe and functional home.
 In tech, software engineering ensures that software products are reliable, efficient, and meet customer needs.
 It's crucial for innovation, competitiveness, and economic growth - just like a well-built house is essential for a comfortable life!